Even though the current percentage of United States Veterans that are women is 10 percent, female veterans are often overlooked.

 Military Sexual Trauma Help and Treatment is Not Always Available

 Military sexual trauma (MST) can cause female veterans to suffer from PTSD and other mental health issues related to military service.
-In spite of the fact that between 15% and 20% of women who served will be positive for MST screening only 7 in 10 CBOCs and VA medical centers in the USA can offer adequate treatment and support to women who have experienced MST.
+In spite of the fact that between 15 percent and 20 percent of women who served will be positive for MST screening only 7 in 10 CBOCs and VA medical centers in the USA can offer adequate treatment and support to women who have experienced MST.

 As more women serve in the military, the rates of PTSD in women veterans continue to keep pace with male statistics.
 Although some of it is caused by combat or related stress, the effects of Military Sexual Trauma (MST) have an outsized effect on women.